SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 ## hookfunction

-Hooks a function with another wanted function, and returns the original unhooked function.
+Hooks a function with another wanted function, returning the original unhooked function.

 > [!Note]
 > The hook shouldn't have more upvalues than the function you want to hook.